The Mara & Beyond:

 You must have a negative PCR test issued at most 96 hours before boarding your flight to Kenya.

-We would prefer if all guests were vaccinated before embarking on this journey.
+We are requiring all of our guests to be vaccinated against COVID-19 for this journey, to protect themselves, fellow guests, and local Kenyans.
+All of our guides/drivers will also be vaccinated.
 As information is released about any vaccine requirements to enter Kenya, we’ll keep you informed.

 Restaurants while on safari are often open-air or you have the option to eat outside.
 It is possible to break out into smaller groups, if you’d like.